bourinus/Fall/readme.md

 ### Literature:
  * [The Glass Bead Game](https://en.wikipedia.org/wiki/The_Glass_Bead_Game) Hermann Hesse, 1941.
 A book about the arithmetic of God.

- * [The redemption game](https://github.com/bourinus/Fall/blob/master/doc/txt%20in%20progress/work_david.txt) - New type of proof & Prime number structure & Proof of God's Existence.
-On causes & consequences, values & judgment.
+ * [The Redemption game](https://github.com/bourinus/Fall/blob/master/doc/txt%20in%20progress/work_david.txt) - New type of proof & Prime number structure & Proof of God's Existence.
+ On causes & consequences, value & judgment.

- * [On hell](https://github.com/bourinus/Fall/blob/master/doc/txt%20in%20progress/On%20hell.txt) AND paradise aka corruption & perfection are twin concepts: 'if one get the part undoubtedly it will get the  whole'.
+ * [On hell](https://github.com/bourinus/Fall/blob/master/doc/txt%20in%20progress/On%20hell.txt) AND paradise aka corruption & perfection are twin concepts.
+ 'if one get the part undoubtedly it will get the  whole'.

  * [On repetition & sorting](https://github.com/bourinus/Fall/blob/master/doc/txt%20in%20progress/structure.txt) - How repetition can hide schemes and how to leverage them to achieve to see the scheme instead of his echoes.